suyash-29/WanderNest/README.md

 - Booking and reservation management
 - trips page to see your past and upcoming trips
 - reservtion page to cancel and see reservation
 - lisintgs page to see your listed houses you can remove them
+- full responsiveness
+- image upload using cloudinary
+- Guest and owner reservatin cancellation
+- favourites system
+- fetch data in server react components by directly accessing database

 ## Getting Started